yamt/toywasm/README.md

 * [Load and execute WASI module](./examples/runwasi/runwasi.c)

+## Release binaries

+* Release binaries are built with clang, with `thin LTO` where it's available.

+* For macOS, we ship a universal binary. (amd64 and arm64)

+* We only ship static libraries.

+* We ship binaries with two configurations for each platforms.
+  The assets with `full-` prefix have most features enabled.
+  Another one is with the default configuration.

 ## Build from source

 * To build toywasm, we recommend to use clang for the following features,